3 Best Strategies to Start Saving Money Today

 So spend some time thinking about your savings goals.
 Are you saving for a cushy retirement?
 Are you planning a big vacation?
 Perhaps it’s a down payment for a house or the wedding of your dreams.
 Whatever it is, make sure it’s something you’re excited about.
 That’s key to motivating you.

-Close your eyes for a minute, imagine yourself at the end when you’ve saved enough and you can finally enjoy whatever you’re saving for.
+Close your eyes for a minute, and imagine yourself at the end when you’ve saved enough and you can finally enjoy whatever you’re saving for.
 Start building your savings plan with that in mind at all times.

 Track Your Spending to See Where Your Money is Going